oldwilly12/Typescript/README.md

 # Typescript
-Introduction to Typescript and some examples of this
+Introduction to Typescript and some examples of this, this courser is from Udemy